IO-Design-Team/firebase_rules/firebase_rules/README.md

 ## Realtime Database

 Database rules are similar to Firestore and Storage rules, but they have a few differences:
-- Database paths are raw strings
 - The first match must start with `rules`.
 That is the root of the database.
 - Wildcards are denoted with `$`
-- If a path has a wildcard, it must be the last path segment.
-Database paths can only contain at most one wildcard.

 <!-- embedme readme/database.dart -->
 ```dart